LiorSinai/liorsinai.github.io/_posts/2021-11-28-quaternion-2-2d.md

 This formula allows us to prove identities using the properties of exponentials.

-As a basic example, multiplying two complex numbers has the same affect as adding their rotation angles and multiplying their magnitudes:
+As a basic example, multiplying two complex numbers has the same effect as adding their rotation angles and multiplying their magnitudes:

 $$
 \begin{align}